whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-30-Cate-And-Chloe-VIP-Jewelry-Subscription-Box-June-2016-Review-Coupon.md

 [![Hello Fresh Gift Card](http://whatsupmailbox.com/images/CateAndChloeVIPJune2016HelloFreshGiftCard.jpg)](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=){:target="_blank"}

-As a subscriber, you'll received these $35 off Hello Fresh gift cards with every shipment.
+As a subscriber, you'll received these $35 off [HelloFresh](http://www.hellofresh.com/?c=3E724E) gift cards with every shipment.
 This is a subscription box that sends you fresh ingredients to a dish of your choosing from a weekly rotating menu.
 I've tried them before and they were great.
 I'm just too ~~busy~~ lazy to cook so I'm not a regular subscriber.
-I do go back from time to time though and they have always been great.
+Checkout [my HelloFresh review from last year](http://whatsupmailbox.com/subscriptions/reviews/Hello-Fresh-May-2015-Review/).

 <br>